 • Hover over the Internet menu and select the ThinLinc Client application.

-• Type clu0-fe-1 as the server, your username and your password and the return key.
+• Type clu0-fe-2 or clu0-fe-3 as the server, your username and your password and the return key.

 • By default, the ThinLinc desktop will be set to full screen mode.
 You can use the F8 key to exit this.

-• When you finish your work, please log out (click on the System item in the panel and select “Log out”.
+• When you finish your work, please log out (click on the ‘username’ menu to the right of the top panel and select “Log out”.
 If you do not log out, your session will keep on running indefinitely.

 To log in remotely from outside MAX IV to the “offline” cluster (offline-fe1), users need to download and install in their home computer the Pulse Secure software to establish a VPN connection to MAX IV and the Thinlinc client (remote desktop) to log in to the HPC front end computer.